psycedelicAI/AI-Continuity-Architecture-Method/synthetic-test/testing-guide.md

 - [ ] evaluation was saved separately;
 - [ ] human analysis was saved separately;
 - [ ] deviations were documented;
+- [ ] all files were saved inside the allocated result directory;
-- [ ] no existing result directory was overwritten.
+- [ ] no existing result directory was overwritten;
+- [ ] no conclusion exceeds the evidence produced by the test.

 ---